jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 The Adafruit [PiTFT 3.5"][pitft35r] and [PiTFT 2.8"][pitft28r] resistive touchscreens work.
 Support for some other TFT displays is included, but I haven't tested them.

 [Raspi2fb][raspi2fb] is included for mirroring the GPU framebuffer to the small TFT displays.
+This allows for running Qt GUI applications on the TFTs.

 As of 2016-10-28, here is the list of DTS overlays that are installed with the `4.4.28` kernel running on an RPi3